BillSnook/RobotController/RobotController/README.md

 Commands from controller to robot

     Overview
+  For simplicity, our UI will use a smaller set of speeds than the motor can provide, using a speed index.
   The speed index table uses a small (8) range of speeds that the device recognizes for forward and reverse.
   These speeds translate on the device into the actual value sent to the motor controller for each track.
   The motor controller accepts values from 0 to 4095 and the index has values of 0 through 8.